This is the multi-page printable view of this section. Click here to print.

 GS_Audio — Explore this gem on the product page and add it to your project.

-2 - Audio Events
+2 - Audio Event Graph

-Audio Event Library asset in the O3DE Asset Editor
+Audio Event Graph Editor in O3DE Editor

 Contents